nelsoncardenas/Coursera-IBM-Project/README.md

 - Logistic Regression
 The code has a section "====== Answer ======" were the models are made.

-### K-Fold strategie and training function
+### K-Fold strategy and training function
-There are some desing decisions for this training:
+There are some design decisions for this training:

 - To use K-Folds cross-validation to make a better decision for the hiper-parameters of each model
-- To use StratifiedKFold to keep percentage of labels in training and testing
+- To use StratifiedKFold to keep the percentage of labels in training and testing
-- To use F1-Score because this problems have imbalanced datasets and F1-Score can improve the analysis of performance
+- To use F1-Score because these problems have imbalanced datasets and F1-Score can improve the analysis of performance
-- To use a function to wrap many trainings and make an automated decision for model selection.
+- To use a function to wrap many training iterations and make an automated decision for model selection.
 - The code remains with print functions for the people who want to check the process
 - After detecting the best model, is used all the original dataset to train, to take advantage of all data for the future test set